 Welcome to Waterpenny Farm!

 Customers can stop by the farm to shop– we have a self serve stand in our green barn.
-We have Butternut squash, Spinach, and Kale currently available on the weekend.
+We have Chard and herbs are currently available on the weekend.
+We are now at our weekly Farmer’s Markets in Arlington and Takoma Park, selling over 100 kinds of plants– ranging from vegetable starts to herbs and flowers.
+Meet us at markets!

 We sell at two wonderful DC area Farmer’s Markets on the weekends, April-November: